interval1066/bpe_framework/build_log.md

 ### 9/7/2025 - Using Efficient Token Sequence-Based Approach
 Hashing the tokens rather than string manipulation is a completely faster approach and I don't even feel the need to use inline assembly.
 1000% more efficient.
 Added a vectorhash struct to effeiciently manipulate them as well.

+### 9/9/2025 – Changed my mind about assembly with the Tensor class, removed the now redundant Transformer & LayerNorm classes as they are no longer needed with the  for more flexible TransformerModel class.